Jiggly-Balls/game-state/docs/source/guide.rst

    state_manager.load_states(FirstScreen, SecondScreen)

 There you go!
 We have made a simple pygame to handle multiple screens via Game State!
-The final code will looks something like this-
+The final code will look something like this-

 .. code-block:: python